shtrausslearning/Machine-Learning/Dimensionality Reduction/readme.md

 - In this function, most common methods available in the <code>sklearn</code> library are included & an example code is given. <br>

-- An example implementation is viewable in a Kaggle Notebook; [Building An Asset Trading Strategy](https://www.kaggle.com/shtrausslearning/building-an-asset-trading-strategy).
+- Example usage in a Kaggle Notebook; [Building An Asset Trading Strategy](https://www.kaggle.com/shtrausslearning/building-an-asset-trading-strategy).

 </sub>